Are you one of those who hears "daylight saving time" and immediately thinks about how it will affect your sleep?

 At 2 a.m.
-Sunday, the clocks will roll back one hour, ending the time change known as daylight saving time that began in March for most states.
-Turning the clocks back allows for an extra hour of daylight in the morning.
+Sunday, the clocks will fall back one hour, marking the end of the time change known as daylight saving time for most states.
+Turning the clocks back allows our daylight to shift earlier into the evening.

-To help bring some ease, experts said you should prepare now before the time changes.
+To help bring some ease before Sunday, experts said you should prepare now before the time changes.

-It’s all about the light and the darkness.
-And when those things begin to change, our hormones start to change, and they can throw us off.
+It’s about the light and the darkness, too.
+And when those things begin to change, our hormones start to change.

-"They’re going to be thrown off by it, too, by getting this extra hour.
-And if it throws them off, it’ll throw them off at school where they’re going to be a bit deregulated," Gardere said.
+"They’re going to be thrown off by it, too … And if it throws them off, it’ll throw them off at school where they’re going to be a bit deregulated," Gardere said.

 Parents can prepare their kids for the time change by bettering their nutrition to help re-regulate their bodies.